1934 Auckland Rugby League season: Notable lower grade matches

 1934 was notable for the more formal playing of matches between several Māori rugby league teams.
-The Mangere Māori team played several tour style matches and the Auckland Māori team was later formed and played several matches.
+The Mangere United second grade club team, made up largely of Māori players as it had been for two decades, played several exhibition matches and the Auckland Māori team was later formed and played several matches.

 A sub-league was formed at Tuakau at the beginning of the season.
 These teams met twice.
-The first resulted in an 11–10 win to the Mangere Māori team 11–10 in Tuakau on 4 May.
+The first resulted in an 11–10 win to the Māngere team 11–10 in Tuakau on 4 May.
 Tuakau returned the favour by beating the Auckland side 12–11 in a match played as curtain-raiser to the Auckland v Taranaki representative match.
-Mangere Māori also played a Lower Waikato side.
+Māngere also played a Lower Waikato side.
 Later in the season the Mt Albert side travelled to Tuakau to play a match.
-And then on 8 September a trial match was played by the Waikato Maori selectors with a combined Tuakau-Waikato Maori side selected by Ernie Asher at Sturgess Park in Otahuhu against the local Otahuhu Rovers side.
+And then on 8 September a trial match was played by the Waikato Māori selectors with a combined Tuakau-Waikato Māori side selected by Ernie Asher at Sturges Park in Otahuhu against the local Otahuhu Rovers side.